 TOP 10 MOST EXPENSIVE U.S. BUSINESS TRIP CITIES

-To put things in perspective, the national average expenditure for a business trip in 2014 was £306.91 per day.
-The 3.9 percent increase put the 2015 daily spending average at £318.80 – still notably lower than even the least expensive entry on the top 10 list.
-The list below outlines the most expensive cities along with the average per diem spending business travellers can expect if they venture there.
+To put things in perspective, the national average expenditure for a business trip in 2014 was $306.91 per day.
+The 3.9 percent increase put the 2015 daily spending average at $318.80 – still notably lower than even the least expensive entry on the top 10 list.
+The list below outlines the most expensive cities along with the average per diem spending business travelers can expect if they venture there.

-Did you know that the very best expense claim software can automatically itemise your hotel folio for you?
+Did you know that the very best expense report software can automatically itemize your hotel folio for you?
 No more carving out the wifi from the parking from the meals.
 At least that can save you some frustration if you're staying in one of these expensive cities.

 Our choice of Chrome River EXPENSE was made in part due to the very user-friendly interface, easy configurability, and the clear commitment to impactful customer service – all aspects in which Chrome River was the clear winner.
 While Chrome River is not as large as some of the other vendors we considered, we found that to be a benefit and our due diligence showed that it could support us as well as any large players in the space, along with a personalized level of customer care.